-If inappropriate material is found on the device, it is up to the staff member in conjunction with the DSL or other member of the senior leadership team to decide whether they should:
+If inappropriate material is found on the device, it is up to the staff member in conjunction with the DSL or DDSL to decide on a suitable response.
+If there are images, data or files on the device that staff reasonably suspect are likely to put a person at risk, they will first consider the appropriate safeguarding response.